dsieger/dsieger/README.md

 ### Hi there 👋

+I'm a computer scientist and software engineer specializing in geometry processing and computer graphics.

+I'm currently working on the [Polygon Mesh Processing Library](https://www.pmp-library.org), see the [GitHub repository](https://github.com/pmp-library/pmp-library/).

+See my [personal website](https://www.danielsieger.com) for more details.

 <!--
 **dsieger/dsieger** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.